-(d) Inventories
+(e) Inventories

-Inventories are stated at the lower of cost or replacement cost with respect to raw materials and the lower of cost or net realizable value with respect to finished goods and work in progress.
+Prior to January 1, 2015, inventories are stated at the lower of cost or replacement cost with respect to raw materials and the lower of cost or market with respect to finished goods and work in progress.
+The Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2015-11 ("ASU 2015-11"), Simplifying the Measurement of Inventory, which the Company adopted on January 1, 2015.
+Subsequent to January 1, 2015, inventories are stated at the lower of cost or replacement cost with respect to raw materials and the lower of cost or net realizable value with respect to finished goods and work in progress.
 The cost of work in progress and finished goods is determined on a weighted-average cost basis and includes direct material, direct labor and overhead costs.
-Net realizable value represents the anticipated selling price, net of distribution cost, less the cost for finished goods or estimated costs to completion for work in progress.
+Net realizable value represents the anticipated selling price, net of distribution cost, less estimated costs to completion for work in progress.

-(e) Property, Plant and Equipment
+(f) Property, Plant and Equipment